 First 2012 New Hire PSU Awards for Mr. Peribere Earned in 2016.
 As an inducement to accept our offer of employment, Mr. Peribere's 2012 employment agreement included a new hire PSU award granted on September 1, 2012 (his hire date) divided into four separate vesting tranches of 25,000 shares each (for a total of 100,000 shares).
 These vesting tranches become earned based on our relative TSR for the four consecutive 12-month performance periods ending on August 31 in each of 2013, 2014, 2015 and 2016.
 The shares for a tranche are earned if our relative TSR for the applicable 12-month performance period is at or above median of the peer group.
 Any shares that become earned based on TSR performance for a performance period will be vested and settled by delivery of shares on August 31, 2016.
-For the performance period ending August 31, 2016, our relative TSR performed below the median of our peers, and therefore the 25,000 shares for that period were not earned.
-Relative TSR performance for the prior three 12-month performance periods for this award had been achieved (as reported in prior proxy statements), and as a result on August 31, 2016, Mr. Peribere vested in 75,000 of the 100,000 possible shares under this award.
+For the performance period ending August 31, 2016, our relative TSR performance for the prior three 12-month performance period settled in prior proxy statements), and as a result on August 31, 2016, Mr. Peribere vested in 75,000 of the 100,000 possible shares under this award.